piranha/solovyov.net/src/en/2011/basic-sqlalchemy.md

 tags: python, programming, sql, db
-title:  SQLAlchemy: how to start
+title:  SQLAlchemy tutorial: how to start
 date: 2011-04-23
 ----

-SQLAlchemy right now is an obvious leader of ORM solutions in Python, but it has a problem: you will need to read quite a bit of documentation to start using it.
+SQLAlchemy right now obviously is a best Python ORM, but it's documentation, while being thorough and detailed, in my opinion lacks easy descriptions of steps you need to go through to start using it.
 Which is why I've decided to write small introductory tutorial.

 Level 1: hand-written SQL
 -------------------------